 These customers, rightfully, need their issue ﬁxed as soon as possible.
 However, there are often times when all the help desk professionals on your team are busy or unable to solve the issue.

 If you establish a culture of documenting everything, using up to date SOPs, what you will ﬁnd is that you’ll be able to hand off work to anyone in your team who is available.

 This way, even if one help desk pro is busy, the work can still be completed (to a high standard) by anyone else in the team, even if they’re not as technically proﬁcient as the others.

 When you work in tech, it goes without saying that users will encounter bugs from time to time and who do they come to when they do?
 You, the tech support.
 The good thing about bugs is that ﬁnding them is the ﬁrst step to ﬁxing them.
 But people will start to become frustrated if they encounter the same bug time and time again.
-To best deal with bug issues, make sure that when a bug request comes through you don’t just ﬁx the issue, but report this over to your entire technical team.
+To best deal with bug issues, make sure that when a bug request comes through, your team doesn’t just ﬁx the bug, but reports it to your entire technical team.

 They will appreciate the fact you've informed them about the bug and what steps you took to fix it.
 That way if the bug appears again, the rest of your team will know how to resolve it.
 It's a good idea to have a recurring bug bible of sorts that is shared with your team as an internal knowledge base article.

 More often than you think, people will run into issues and instead of trying to work it out themselves, they’ll go straight to tech support.
 It could be something that you know is solved easily.
 In fact, they might also know it can be solved easily, but instead will come to you regardless.